nirmal-ai9/Inflation-calculator/README.md

 ---

 ## ❤️ Author

-Made with HTML, CSS, and JavaScript.
+Made with HTML, CSS, and JavaScript by ##Nirmal .